Reecepbcups/interchain-indexer/README.md

 # - download
 # - decode
 # - missing
-# - sync (When you have it all indexed, use this to stay up on the tip.)
+# - sync (When you have it all indexed, use this to stay up on the tip.
+This gets latest chain & downloaded, and downloads / decodes all inbetween)

 python3 main.py 0
 python3 main.py 1